weyoss/redis-smq/README.md

 `Producer` class is in turn responsible for publishing messages.

-Starting with v6, you can use the same producer instance to publish messages to multiple queues.
+You can use the same producer instance for publishing messages to multiple queues.
 The same producer instance can also produce messages with priority.

 ```javascript
 // filename: ./examples/javascript/producer.js